 In the beginning

 It was the BBC proposal to close its award winning and highly successful Factual Unit at BBC Birmingham that finally brought us all together.
-Thanks to internet posts and email we contacted each other, met one Saturday afternoon in November 2011 and formed a loose coalition of licence fee payers and industry professionals.
+Thanks to internet posts and email we contacted each other, met one Saturday afternoon in the cafe of The Midlands Institute, in November 2011 to form a loose coalition of licence fee payers and industry professionals.
 As a grass roots campaign, we were reacting to try and save what little was left of network programme making in the Midlands.